osh1130/saleinfo/README.md

 The project is organized as follows:

-project_folder/
+## Project Structure

+The project is organized as follows:

+- `project_folder/`
-├── discount_data.json # Stores brand, model, and discount information in a JSON file ├── spiders/
+  - `discount_data.json` : Stores brand, model, and discount information in a JSON file.
+  - `spiders/` : Directory containing spider scripts for different channels.
-│ ├── one_spider.py # Spider for the One channel
+    - `one_spider.py` : Spider for the One channel.
-│ ├── 2degrees_spider.py # Spider for the 2Degrees channel
+    - `2degrees_spider.py` : Spider for the 2Degrees channel.
-│ ├── spark_spider.py # Spider for the Spark channel
+    - `spark_spider.py` : Spider for the Spark channel.
-├── data_processing.py # Module for data loading, modification, and saving JSON data ├── excel_export.py # Module for exporting JSON data to Excel ├── database.py # Module for database operations, including connection, data insertion, and querying
+  - `data_processing.py` : Module for data loading, modification, and saving JSON data.
+  - `excel_export.py` : Module for exporting JSON data to Excel.
+  - `database.py` : Module for database operations, including connection, data insertion, and querying.

 ## git clone [https://github.com/your_username/SaleInfo.git](https://github.com/osh1130/saleinfo.git)
 Install the required Python libraries: